KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 10. Recommendation: Found `'node-fetch'` in file `routes.js`: Replace it with built-in fetch.
+11. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Paris-RATP-PG by da4throux](https://github.com/da4throux/MMM-Paris-RATP-PG)

 1. Typo: Found `Magic Mirror` in file `MMM-Paris-RATP-PG.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-ParticleStatus by NickEngmann](https://github.com/NickEngmann/MMM-ParticleStatus)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-PasadenaTransit by pbuabthong](https://github.com/pbuabthong/MMM-PasadenaTransit)